-The Environmental Protection Agency (EPA) was brought in to clean up the site.
-The area was fenced off and the soil was wetted to prevent fibers of asbestos from getting into the air.
+The Environmental Protection Agency (EPA) came in to clean up the site.
+The area was fenced off, and the soil watered down to prevent asbestos fibers from getting into the air.

 Asbestos Lawsuits and Keene’s Asbestos Trust Fund

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.